This is a guest post by Jenn Baxter, author of Live a F.a.s.t. Life: How Stripping Down and Cleaning Up Gave Me My Life Back.

 5. Give your phone a break

 Last, but surely not least... your phone - another digital space where we tend to deal with “clutter” by simply getting a faster one or a bigger memory card, when all we need to do is a little decluttering.
 Go through your contacts list and delete any that you are no longer in contact with or no longer need.
 If there’s no need to keep all of those old numbers in your phone log, go ahead and delete those too.
 Delete old, unneeded text messages and save any that you do want to keep to the Cloud.
-If you have tons of photos cluttering up your phone, clear them out by getting rid of ones you don’t need and downloading ones you want to keep to a digital photo frame or a photo printing app like Shutterfly or FreePrints (you can get up to 85 free prints per month!).
+If you have tons of photos cluttering up your phone, clear them out by getting rid of ones you don’t need and downloading ones you want to keep to a digital photo frame or a photo printing app.
 Most importantly, go through all of the apps that you’ve downloaded to your phone and delete any that you haven’t used in the last three months (or ever).
 Not only will your phone start to feel cleaner and more organized, but you’ll miraculously have a faster phone without the upgrade fees!